18F/cv_faq/_content/financial-help/what-should-i-do-if-i-receive-calls-claiming-to-be-from-the-treasury-department.md

 ---
-title: What should I do if I receive calls claiming to be from the Treasury Department and offering COVID-19 related grants or stimulus payment?
+title: What should I do if I receive calls claiming to be from the Treasury Department?
 category: financial-help
 layout: post
 date: March 30, 2020